Phone: 512 471-4183

-Dr. Innerarity's clinical practice includes part time work as a FNP and Adult Health CNS for Dr. Rob Dougherty in Bastrop, TX, where she manages the care of mostly adult patients with chronic illness, and women’s health.
-She also manages the care of their patients in the local long term care facilities.
+Dr. Innerarity's clinical practice includes work as a FNP and Adult Health CNS for Dr. Rob Dougherty in Bastrop, TX, where she manages the care of mostly adult patients with chronic illness, and women’s health and also care of their patients in the local long-term care facilities.
 In addition she supervises clinical practice with APRN graduate students in a variety of acute and specialty settings.

 - Texas Nurses Foundation: Qualities and Characteristics of Advanced Practice Nurses in Texas